DonMVB/aws/AWS_Assoc_SAA_C02.md

 ### 1.13.2.
 EFS Key Details (Updated 11/11/2020)
 - In EFS, storage capacity is elastic (grows and shrinks automatically) and its size changes based on adding or removing files.
 - On the "File System Settings" screen (at create time), you can specify one of two provisioned modes: General Purpose (latency-sensitive) or MaxIO (High levels of aggregate throughput).
 Troughput is either Bursting or Provisioned.
 In provisioned, you can specify a 1-1024 MiB/Sec rate.
+While it is only achievable in some regions, the maximum throughput for EFS is 3Gbps (PPT.)
 - While EBS mounts one EBS volume to one instance, you can attach one EFS volume across multiple EC2 instances.
 - The EC2 instances communicate to the remote file system using the NFSv4 protocol.
 This makes it required to open up the NFS port for our security group (EC2 firewall rules) to allow inbound traffic on that port.
 - Within an EFS volume, the mount target state will let you know what instances are available for mounting